EPP dismiss higher climate target as 'propaganda'

 Later this year, in September, the UN will hold a special climate summit to discuss higher climate ambition.

-The European Parliament is not the first to call for an increase of the 2030 target.
+It is not the first time the European Parliament has called for an increase of the 2030 target.

+In a resolution adopted in October 2018, ahead of a UN climate summit in Poland, a majority of MEPs already supported an updated target of 55 percent.

 Sweden has already came out in support support for a 2030 target that goes beyond 50 percent.